Zernez/Bathroom-Activity-from-audio/README.md

 •	Discovery of tuning some hyperparameters, e.g. learning rate and padding (maybe not useful in this case)

-•	Evaluation of possible usage of Google COLAB.
+•	Evaluation of possible usage of Google COLAB (models take up to 10 minutes to train-evaluation)

 •	Extraction of audio data in different places and decision about metrics of evaluation.